HackBeanpot/Projects/README.md

 ### Where do I edit my project list?

 There's a markdown file in the root directory.
 Make your changes there.
-You're probably looking for `2014-projects.md`.
+You're probably looking for `2015-projects.md`.
 Fork, edit, pull-request.
 Easy-peasy.

 You can add as much or as little contact info as you wish.
-Feel free to link to your project's page/repo
+Feel free to link to your project's page/repo, or turn the names into links to personal webpages or twitters.